statgen/csg-python/python.md

 Then logout and log back in.

-To temporarily do this with `bash`, just run:
+To modify $HOME for only your current session (ie, until you log out or disconnect), run:

 - on `bash`: